facebook/react-native-website/docs/publishing.md

 ./gradlew :ReactAndroid:installArchives --no-daemon
  ```

-Alternatively, if you don't want to
+If you don't want to
 install the required toolchain for building from source, you can use a prebuilt docker image to create a react native binary;
  ```
- docker run --rm --name rn-build -v $PWD:/pwd -w /pwd gengjiawen/react-native /bin/sh -c "./gradlew installArchives"
+ docker run --rm --name rn-build -v $PWD:/pwd -w /pwd reactnativecommunity/react-native-android /bin/sh -c "./gradlew installArchives"
 ```
 If you haven't used the Android NDK before or if you have a NDK version not exactly matching the required version for building React Native, this is the recommended approach.

 The resulting binary can be made available to app projects in one of the two ways described below.

 ### Publishing to Maven/Nexus
 Upload the binaries from the `android` folder to maven and point your Android app project gradle dependency for React Native to your Maven/Nexus dependency.